 (1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR, or "L" or Prime rate or "P".
 The spread may change based on the type of rate used.
 The terms in the Consolidated Schedule of Investments disclose the actual interest rate in effect as of the reporting period.
 LIBOR loans are typically indexed to a 30-day, 60-day, 90-day or 180-day LIBOR rate (1M L, 2M L, 3M L, or 6M L, respectively), at the borrower's option.
 All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
 The spread provided includes PIK interest and other fee rates, if any.
+(2) Valued based on PSL's accounting policy.
 (3) Non-U.S. company or principal place of business outside the United States.
 (4) Security currently on interest non-accrual status.

-1. ORGANIZATION
+1.ORGANIZATION

-PennantPark Senior Secured Loan Fund I LLC, or PSSL, is organized as a Delaware limited liability company and commenced operations in May 2017.
-In this report, except where the context suggests otherwise, the terms "Company," "we," "our," or "us" refer to PSSL and its subsidiary.
-PSSL is a joint venture between PennantPark Floating Rate Capital Ltd., or PFLT, and a subsidiary of Kemper Corporation (NYSE: KMPR), Trinity Universal Insurance Company, or Kemper.
+PennantPark Senior Secured Loan Fund I LLC ("PSSL"), is organized as a Delaware limited liability company and commenced operations in May 2017.
+PSSL is a joint venture between PennantPark Floating Rate Capital Ltd. ("PFLT") and Trinity Universal Insurance Company, a subsidiary of Kemper Corporation (NYSE: KMPR), ("Kemper").
+In this report, except where the context suggests otherwise, the terms "Company," "we," "our," or "us" refer to PSSL and its consolidated subsidiary.

-Our investment objectives are to generate current income and capital appreciation while seeking to preserve capital.
+The Company's investment objectives are to generate current income and capital appreciation while seeking to preserve capital.
 We seek to achieve our investment objective by investing primarily in loans bearing a variable-rate of interest, or floating rate loans, and other investments made to U.S. middle-market companies whose debt is rated below investment grade.
-Floating rate loans pay interest at variable rates, which are determined periodically, on the basis of a floating base lending rate such as London Interbank Offered Rate, or LIBOR, with or without a floor, plus a fixed spread.
+Floating rate loans pay interest at variable rates, which are determined periodically, on the basis of a floating base lending rate such as London Interbank Offered Rate ("LIBOR"), and Secured Overnight Financing Rate ("SOFR"), with or without a floor, plus a fixed spread.

-PFLT and Kemper, as members of PSSL, or the Members, provide capital to PSSL in the form of notes and equity interests.
-As of September 30, 2021 and 2020, PFLT and Kemper owned 87.5% and 12.5%, respectively, of each of the outstanding notes and equity interests.
-The administrative agent of the Company is PennantPark Investment Administration, LLC, or the Administrative Agent.
+PFLT and Kemper (individually a "Member" and collectively the "Members") provide capital to PSSL in the form of notes and equity interests.
+As of September 30, 2022 and 2021, PFLT and Kemper owned 87.5% and 12.5%, respectively, of each of the outstanding notes and equity interests.
+The administrative agent of the Company is PennantPark Investment Administration, LLC, (the "Administrative Agent").
 The Bank of New York Mellon Corporation, or the Sub-Administrator, provides certain services to the Administrative Agent with respect to certain accounting matters and has the responsibility for the official books and records.